-The Bayeslands framework had limitations due to computational complexity of Badldands model, hence it was extended using parallel tempering MCMC \cite{chandra2019PT-Bayeslands} that featured parallel computing to enhance computational efficiency and sampling.
-Although we used parallel computing with small-scale synthetic Badlands model, the procedure remained computationally challenging since thousands of samples were drawn and evaluated.
-Running a single large scale real-world Badlands model can take several minutes to hours, and even several days depending on the area covered by the landscape evolution considered and the span of geological time considered in terms of millions of years.
+The Bayeslands framework had limitations due to the computational complexity of the Badlands model; hence, in our earlier works, we extended it using parallel tempering MCMC \citep{chandra2019PT-Bayeslands} that featured parallel computing to enhance computational efficiency.
+Although we used parallel computing with a small-scale synthetic Badlands model, the procedure remained computationally challenging since thousands of samples were drawn and evaluated.
+Running a single large-scale real-world Badlands model can take several minutes to hours, and even several days depending on the area covered by the landscape evolution model considered, and the span of geological time considered in terms of millions of years.
 Therefore, parallel tempering Bayeslands was further enhanced through surrogate-assisted estimation.
-We used developed surrogate-assisted parallel tempering has for landscape evolution models where a global-local surrogate framework utilised surrogate training in the main process that managed MCMC replicas running in parallel \citep{ChandraGMD2020}.
-We obtained promising results where prediction performance was maintained while lowering computational time using surrogates for synthetic examples that also featured landscape evolution of Tasmania over a million years.
+We used developed surrogate-assisted parallel tempering MCMC for landscape evolution models where a global-local surrogate framework utilised surrogate training in the main process that managed MCMC replicas running in parallel \citep{ChandraGMD2020}.
+We obtained promising results, where the prediction performance was maintained while lowering the overall computational time.